Alpine Fort |

 A CA Volunteers post located on Clover Creek about ten miles southwest of Rush Lake.

 (1855 - 1860's), Cedar Fort

 A Mormon settlers' stone fort.
-Raided by soldiers from Camp Floyd in 1858 in revenge of the killing of a sergeant.
+Raided by soldiers from Camp Floyd in 1858 to avenge of the death of a fellow trooper.
 Briefly garrisoned by Army troops in 1863 (Detachment at Cedar Fort).
 Mostly destroyed in the 1970's, however portions of the west and south adobe walls still remain.

 (Camp Floyd / Stagecoach Inn State Historic Park)